How it all started

 How did you get into photography?

-I actually started by studying Chemistry and reoriented after two semesters.
+I started by studying Chemistry and reoriented after two semesters.
 After two internships, I was accepted at the HAW Hamburg in the design department, and studied communication design.
 With the support of my professor Ute Mahler, I decided to focus on photography and that’s how I discovered my passion for portrait photography.

 Who or what inspires you the most?